shaoanlu/code-landscrap/README.md

 Turn Git history into traceable software-art artifacts.

-> Dead code is not dead; it is latent cultural memory.
+> Dead code is not dead; it is latent cultural memory, <br>
+surfacing slowly through delay, erosion, and misalignment, <br>
+because time leaves deeper traces when nothing is optimized away.

 `code-landscrap` retrieves removed or overwritten lines from a repository, recomposes them into a new code piece, and renders a package you can read, share, or archive.